HenrikWarf/deploy_to_agentspace/README.md

-# Registering an ADK Agent in Agentspace
+# ADK Agent Deployment Script

-This guide provides step-by-step instructions on how to register, view, and unregister an ADK (Agent Development Kit) agent in Agentspace.
+This guide explains how to use the `deploy_to_agentspace.py` script to manage your ADK (Agent Development Kit) agents in Agentspace.

 ## Prerequisites